UOA-Heart-Mechanics-Research/biv-me/README.md

 ## 🚀 Installation Guide
 -----------------------------------------------

-The easiest way to get this repo setup is to use the provided conda environment (python 3.11).
+The easiest way to set up this repo is to use the provided conda environment (python 3.11).
-The conda environment named biv311 can be created and activated with
+The conda environment named bivme311 can be created and activated by following steps 1-3 below.

 ### Step 1: Clone this repository
 ```bash